i0brendan0/pokeyttrium/info/EVOLUTIONS.md

 - Mime Jr.
     - Evolves into Kanto Mr. Mime knowing Mimic.
     - Evolves into Galarian Mr. Mime knowing an Ice type move.

+- Lefneko
+    - Evolves into Dandenoko at level 17

+- Dandeneko
+    - Evolves into Cottoneko at level 34

+- Flambear
+    - Evolves into Volbear at level 17

+- Volbear
+    - Evolves into Dynabear at level 34

+- Cruz
+    - Evolves into Aquis at level 17

+- Aquis
+    - Evolves into Aquaria at level 34

+- Hoothoot - Skåne Regional Variant
+    - Evolves into Owldurn at level #

+- Tangel
+    - Evolves into Tangela with high friendship

+- Tangela
+    - Evolves into Tangrowth at level up while knowing Ancient Power
+    - Evolves into Tangrath with the use of a Dusk Stone

+- Qwilfish
+    - Evolves into Numpuff with the use of a Water Stone

+- Golpy
+    - Evolves into Goldeen with high friendship

+- Sunmola
+    - Evolves into Anchorage ???
+    - Evolves into Grotess ???

+- Para
+    - Evolves into Paras with high friendship

+- Ditto
+    - Evolves into Animon with the use of a Metal Coat

+- Chiks
+    - Evolves into Doduo with high friendship

+- Rinring
+    - Evolves into Belloyant at level 30

+- Puddi
+    - Evolves into Growlithe with high friendship

+- Weepinbell
+    - Evolves into Victreebel with the use of a Leaf Stone
+    - Evolves into Belmitt with the use of a Moon Stone

+- Kotora
+    - Evolves into Raitora at level 30

+- Farfetch'd - Kantonian Regional Variant
+    - Evolves into Madame at level 33 (Female only)

+- Kurstraw
+    - Evolves into Pangshi every 10 levels

+- Pangshi
+    - Evolves into Kurstraw every 10 levels

+- Wolfman
+    - Evolves into Warwolf with the use of an Ice Stone

+- Porygon-2
+    - Evolves into Porygon-Z with the use of a Dubious Disc
+    - Evolves into Porygon-C with the use of a Metal Coat

+- Dunslet
+    - Evolves into Dunsparce with high friendship

+- Sneasel
+    - Evolves into Weavile at level up holding a Razor Claw at night
+    - Evolves into Swievel ???

+- Marill
+    - Evolves into Azumarill at level 18
+    - Evolves into Kiromarill ???

+- Gligar
+    - Evolves into Gliscor at level up holding a Razor Fang at night
+    - Evolves into Stingbat ???

+- Chansey
+    - Evolves into Blissey at high friendship
+    - Evolves into Whimsey ???

+- [ Beta Gible ]
+    - Evolves into Beta Gabite ???

+- [ Beta Gabite ]
+    - Evolves into Beta Garchomp ???